Check procs¶

 --always-ok Always returns OK.

-COMMAND as a regular expression (case-insensitive).
+--command COMMAND Filter by process name using a regular expression

-Example: `--command="^(apache|httpd)"`
+`--command="^(apache|httpd)"`

-Range.
 Default: None

 --critical-age CRIT_AGE